eslint/eslint/docs/user-guide/getting-started.md

 yarn add eslint --dev
 ```

-You should then set up a configuration file, and the easiest way to do that is to use the `--init` flag:
+You should then set up a configuration file, and the easiest way to do that is:

 ```sh
 $ npm init @eslint/config